vojta-janousek/Applifting-Microservice/README.md

 - Environment variables are hidden and ignored by git
 - Application integrates Django, PostgreSQL, Celery and Redis via Docker
-- You can use the following command to run unit tests on chosen <app>:
+- You can use the following command to run unit tests on chosen <app> (auction, core, user):

 docker-compose run djangoapp sh -c "python djangoapp/manage.py test <app> && flake8"